Hotel Transylvania 2: Plot

-Some time after the events of the first film, Mavis and Johnny are finally married, with the approval of her father Count Dracula.
+Sometime after the events of the first film, Mavis and Johnny are finally married, with the approval of her father Count Dracula.
 A year after the wedding, Mavis reveals to Drac that she is pregnant and later gives birth to a baby boy whom the couple name Dennis, nicknamed “Denisovich” by Dracula.

 As Dennis's fifth birthday nears, he has yet to grow his fangs and Drac worries that his grandson might not gain vampire powers.
 Noticing the potential dangers her son might face living in Transylvania, Mavis starts to consider moving to Johnny's hometown in California in order to give Dennis a more “normal” childhood, much to Drac's disapproval.
-Drac tells Johnny (who does not want to leave the hotel either) to bring Mavis to California to visit his parents, Mike and Linda, but to make sure to keep her distracted so that she will not move, leaving Dracula to "babysit" Dennis.
+Drac tells Johnny, who does not want to leave the hotel either, to bring Mavis to California to visit his parents, Mike and Linda, but to make sure to keep her distracted and not too happy so that she will not move, leaving Drac to "babysit" Dennis.

-Convinced that Dennis is a "late fanger", Drac enlists his friends Frank, Wayne, Griffin, Murray, and Blobby to help train Dennis to become a monster, but every attempt that they try fails.
-Drac and the gang then go to Camp Winnepacaca, Drac's childhood summer camp, only to sneak away after Drac finds out that the camp has become much safer and child-friendly.
+Convinced that Dennis is a "late fanger", Drac enlists his friends Frank, Wayne, Griffin, Murray, and Blobby to help train Dennis to become a vampire, but every attempt that some of them try fails.
+Drac and the gang then go to Camp Winnepacaca, Mavis' childhood summer camp, only to sneak away after Drac finds out that the camp has become much safer and child-friendly.
 Drac attempts to hurl Dennis from a tall, unstable tower to pressure the boy's transformation into a bat, but he fails to transform and Drac flies down and rescues him at the last second.
+Afterwards, Frank ends up loosening the tower and it collapses onto the campfire setting both the tower and a screaming Frank on fire as he runs through all the buildings, setting the entire camp on fire.

 Meanwhile, in California, Mavis enjoys exploring the more human world.
-When the couple arrive at Mike and Linda's house, Linda unsuccessfully attempts to make Mavis feel more comfortable by covering her room with spooky, Halloween decorations and inviting other monster/human couples over.
+When she and Johnny arrive at Linda and Mike's house, Linda unsuccessfully attempts to make Mavis feel more comfortable by covering her room with spooky, Halloween decorations and inviting other monster/human couples over.
 Feeling like a stranger, Mavis retreats up to the roof, and Johnny tells her that if they stay together, Dennis will live normally, persuading her to stay at the hotel.
-However, Johnny then discovers a video of Dennis falling that was filmed by the campers, and he and a furious Mavis go back to Transylvania, with Drac and his friends reaching the hotel at the same time.
-Mavis confronts her father for putting Dennis in grave danger and failing to accept him as a human, and shows him a pop music remix parody of Dennis in danger and Drac arguing with the staff.
-Mavis says that they will move out of the hotel after Dennis's birthday party.
+However, Johnny then discovers a video of Dennis falling that was filmed by the campers, and he and an enraged Mavis go back to Transylvania, with Drac and his friends reaching the hotel at the same time.
+Mavis berates her father for putting Dennis in danger and failing to let humans into his heart, by showing him a pop remix video the campers made of Dennis' fall from the tower and Drac arguing with the staff.
+Mavis says that they will move out of the hotel after Dennis' 5th birthday party.